jundalisay/sp/content/en/superphysics/principles/chapter-06.md

 This uses the lower Elements (matter, light) to indirectly unlock the `G` which resides in the invisible or virtual aether.

-Sciences use this approach.
+The sciences use this approach.
+We will explain this in the chapter on Socratic Dialectics.

 2. Intuitional

 This uses the upper Elements (aether, space and time) to directly unlock the `G`.

-Philosophy and spirituality use this approach.
+Philosophy and spirituality use this approach and so will be explained by Spiritual Superphysics.

 <!-- ## The `G` of Human Nature